yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 world's largest telecommunication systems providers in their software development.
 It covers typical RE activities, such as elicitation, documentation, and validation, and has a strong focus on requirements selection and release planning.
 The actors involved in REPEAT include: Requirements Management Group (RQMG), Issuer, Customers and users and Requirements team, Construction team, Test team, Expert, Requirements Database (RQDB).
 The states of a requirement in the REPEAT process is: New, Assigned, Classified, Rejected, Selected, Applied.

 -Process of REPEAT: 1.Elicitation phase, which includes collection and classification.
 Collection of requirements is made by an issuer that fills in a web form and submits the requirement for storage in RQDB(requirement database).
 Requirements are described using natural language and given a summary name by the issuer.
 When a new requirement has arrived, RQMG issues a classification of the requirement by assigning it to an expert.
 The expert classifies the requirement by assigning to it a rough estimate of its cost (C) and impact (/).2.
 Selection phase.
 This phase selects requirements to implement in the current release and specifies the selected requirements in more detail, and validates the requirements document.3.Change management phase, During change management, the RQMG takes decisions on changing the RD caused by new incoming requirements with priority = 1(the lowset priority).
 When the RD is changed, and a new requirement is allowed to enter the must-list, and a set of requirements amounting to the same effort as the new requirement must be deselected.
 After construction and verification, there will be entered conclusion phase.

+###Reflections to the seminar discussion questions.

+Seminar 0 disscused what requirement is and how to work with them.
+The papers of Seminar 0 presents tow methods on requirements

 #### Reference